 Looks like today’s recipe may still be pretty close to Haughton’s original.
-I could find no additional artificial anything or hydrogenated oils on the short list of ingredients.
+I could find no additional artificial colours, or hydrogenated oil on the short list of ingredients.

 One significant omission for me was no mention of cream to support their famous name.
-Apparently, the name refers to the method in which the mixture is creamed during the manufacturing process, not an actual ingredient.
+Apparently, the name refers to the method in which the mixture or dough is creamed during the manufacturing process, not an actual ingredient.

 And so, when the kids are tucked in bed tonight, I think I’ll pour a glass of cold milk, butter a few cream crackers, adorn them with slices of Dubliner cheese, then savor my truly Irish snack.

-Slán agus beannacht leat!
+Slán agus beannacht,

 (Goodbye and blessings)

-Irish American Mom
+Mairéad –Irish American Mom

 If you are interested in purchasing cream crackers online in the United States they are available from Food Ireland.

 Other recipes you might enjoy…